 State and district education leaders are rapidly reforming their educator effectiveness systems to include a greater emphasis on the results from student performance measures.
-In Colorado, this has been required since the passage of SB 191.
-Incorporating the results of Measures of Student Learning (MSL) into effectiveness determinations has been technically challenging on many fronts, from the quality of the assessments to the type of analytic methods employed to transform those data into indicators in effectiveness systems.
-However, if used appropriately and thoughtfully, the results of student test scores can provide useful information to enhance the quality of educator effectiveness determinations.
+There have been legitimate criticisms of basing teacher evaluations on the results of state test scores analyzed using value-added models or student growth percentiles.
+However, if used appropriately and thoughtfully, the results of student test scores can provide useful information that would enhance the quality of educator evaluations.
 However, only 25-30% or so of the teaching force nationally is in grades and subjects with at least two years of state test data - what is referred to as the "tested subjects and grades."
+Kentucky requires more state, standardized tests than many other states, especially in science and social studies, so the percentage of teachers in tested grades and subjects is likely higher in Kentucky than the national average.
 One of the greatest challenges in designing and implementing reforms in the area of educator effectiveness determinations is documenting the contributions of the other 70% or so of educators in the "non-tested subjects and grades (NTSG)."
 There are several assessment and analytic approaches for incorporating measures of student learning into the evaluations of teachers from NTSG, but in reality, most approaches suffer from significant weaknesses (see Appendix A for an overview of commonly used analytic methods).